DTC Art Director · Research-Driven

 Supplements Skincare Health & Wellness Fitness Food & Beverage Tech & Gadgets Legal Services Lifestyle

-Domain DTC / eCommerce / Paid Social
+Domain DTC · eCommerce · Paid Social

-Personal Output 42 Deliverables / Day
+Personal Output 42 Concepts / Day

 Experience 10 Years

-Location Paraguay · Remote
+Based In Paraguay · Remote

 01